Hibiscus × rosa-sinensis: Genetics

+Origin

+The origin of the species has long been unknown; it has never been found out of cultivation.
+A study in 2024 based on molecular and morphological data showed that it is a hybrid created in cultivation by Polynesians through a cross between Hibiscus cooperi and Hibiscus kaute.
+The parent species were originally from Vanuatu and Tahiti respectively.
+The natural distributions of the parents are more than 4000 km apart.
+H. kaute was important in Polynesian culture and medicine, which appears to have led to it being taken across the south Pacific as canoe plants via traditional Polynesian seafaring, where it eventually hybridized with H. cooperi.

 Ecology

-Despite its size and colorful hues which are typically attractive to nectarivore birds, the flowers of Hibiscus rosa-sinensis are not visited regularly by hummingbirds when grown in the Neotropics.
+Despite its size and colorful hues which are typically attractive to nectarivore birds, the flowers of Hibiscus × rosa-sinensis are not visited regularly by hummingbirds when grown in the Neotropics.
 Generalist species, like the sapphire-spangled emerald (Amazilia lactea), or long-billed species, like the stripe-breasted starthroat (Heliomaster squamosus) are occasionally seen to visit the flowers.
 In the subtropical and temperate Americas, hummingbirds are regularly attracted to hibiscus.

-The endangered Papilio homerus butterfly, the largest in the western hemisphere, is known to feed on the nectar of the Hibiscus rosa-sinensis.
+The endangered Papilio homerus butterfly, the largest in the western hemisphere, is known to feed on the nectar of H. × rosa-sinensis.